nanlabs/devops-reference/examples/serverless-twilio-aws-lambdas-typescript/README.md

 # Serverless Twilio + TypeScript Example

+This example exposes an AWS Lambda function that sends an SMS using [Twilio](https://www.twilio.com/) when it receives a POST request.

 We use Serverless Framework to do production ready deployments and local development using *serverless-offline*.